kmuto/review/doc/format.md

 This is a paragraph, paragraph, and paragraph.

-Next paragraph is ...
+Next paragraph here is ...
 ```

-two empty lines or more are same as one empty line.
+Two empty lines or more are same as one empty line.

 ## Chapter, Section, Subsection (headings)